Skip to main content

 The latest model of the iPad mini houses the A17 Pro chip, giving it much higher performance than its predecessor, especially when it comes to playing mobile games.
 Geekbench tests show its processing speeds surpass those of the iPad mini 2021, as it runs 36% faster on single-core tests and 32% quicker on multi-core tests.
 That makes it powerful enough for users to play Genshin Impact, Zenless Zone Zero, Hades, and other mobile games at 60 frames per second (fps) at high graphics settings without any issues.
 You can play games for 20 minutes or longer, and it won't overheat to the point where it blacks out thanks to the all-metal chassis and 20,000 RPM cooling fan that handles heat dissipation better than current-gen iPhones and most other iPads.

 The 8.3-inch Liquid Retina display makes the iPad mini 2024 look cute and charming to people of any age.
 The 1.52:1 aspect ratio, along with the 2266 x 1488 resolution and brightness of 500 nits, makes it great for streaming movies and reading books.
 By "books," we mean light material like comic books and novels, not school-issued textbooks.
 While it does handle productivity tasks like video editing and writing on WordPress, it's not the best when it comes to studying for exams, no matter what stage of your academic career you're in.
+It's simply not quite big enough.
 You can take notes on it with the Apple Pencil, but that's about it.

 You may want to be careful with Apple Intelligence, though.
 While it's a great addition to Apple's current generation of electronic devices, it's not as reliable on the iPad mini 2024 as it would be on the iPhone 16, especially when Siri is paired with ChatGPT.